The cars we loved.

 One contestant for the most changed award might be Mitsubishi’s Galant.
 The Galant is the compact turned mid-sized sedan that has anchored Mitsubishi’s family car segment in some form since 1969.
 For most of its developmental life it was an interesting car.
 First a homely but tidy looking rear wheel drive captive import for Chrysler, the Galant would evolve with front wheel drive and quirky angular styling by the 80’s.
 High performance variants like the all-wheel drive VR-4 made the Galant a technological tour de force that would later share it’s underpinnings with the Diamond Star coupes of the 90’s.
 With that illustrious history behind it, a visit to your local Mitsubishi showroom might prompt the question: What’s happened to the Galant?
 Before answering that question, it helps to frame its recent history to understand how hap hazard the product planners have been in defining the mission of an otherwise acceptable car.

-Plenty of high performance versions of the Galant were available in Europe and Asia while Americans made due with what was essentially a dress up package in the GTZ models.
+Plenty of high performance versions of the Galant were available in Japan and Australia, while Americans made due with what was essentially a dress up package in the GTZ models.
 The divergence of Galant body styles and options had become complete by the seventh generation in 1992.
 An American version rolled out of the Diamond Star facility in Normal Illinois, while other factories in Taiwan and Australia turned out more exciting parallel developments.
 With a few exceptions, this would be the beginning of the end for interesting North American Galants.

 As recently as 2007, you could opt for sporty versions of the Galant with powerful V6 engines, especially in the RallyArt trim.
 A 3.8L V6 in 2007 had 258hp and made the Galant a capable street light warrior.
 Called “suprising athlethic” by Car and Driver magazine, the 5 speed automatic equipped car could do 0 to 60 in 6.1 seconds.
 Not bad by mid-range sedan standards.
 By 2009 a sport model with a less powerful 230hp version of the 3.8 joined the Ralliart.
 From that point on performance options started going downhill rapidly as the model list was cut in half and regulated to four-cylinder engines.